erilam/DMS-migration-lab/README.md

 ### Step 3:
 * create an all-in-one LAMP stack in the default VPC as the source database.
-* Create cloudformation stack: under source -> "LAMP-Stack-all-in-one.yaml"
+* Create an all-in-one LAMP stack in an EC2 using this cloudformation template: https://raw.githubusercontent.com/erilam/DMS-migration-lab/master/source/LAMP-Stack-all-in-one.yaml
 - DB User/DB Password/DB Name: **Please remember what you input or use the default**
 * Wait till the stack creation ready, the status will change to `CREATE_COMPLETE`
 * Setup mysql with username/password, create a database and table.